Inca Jungle Trek 4 Days – Inca Jungle Trail Cusco

 Day 1: Cusco – San Luis – Santa Maria (Biking)

-About halfway down, we will be able to visit the ruins of Wamanmarka to take a break.
+About halfway down, we will be able to visit the Inca ruins of Waman marca.
+Here we will take a break.
 Also, we will need to choose a suitable spot to have some Lunch along the way.

 Day 2: Santa Maria – Santa Teresa (Hiking)

 We will be serving you a healthy breakfast full of fresh fruits from the region.
 Then we will leave quite early in the morning from the hotel.